coleifer/peewee/docs/peewee/database.rst

 .. code-block:: python

    class User(Model):
        username = TextField()

    class Tweet(Model):
        user = ForeignKeyField(User, backref='tweets')
        content = TextField()
        timestamp = TimestampField()

 Bind the models to a database at run-time:

 .. code-block:: python
+   :emphasize-lines: 7, 10

    postgres_db = PostgresqlDatabase('my_app', user='postgres')
    sqlite_db = SqliteDatabase('my_app.db')

    # At this point, the User and Tweet models are NOT bound to any database.

    # Let's bind them to the Postgres database:
    postgres_db.bind([User, Tweet])

    # Now we will temporarily bind them to the sqlite database:
    with sqlite_db.bind_ctx([User, Tweet]):
        # User and Tweet are now bound to the sqlite database.
        assert User._meta.database is sqlite_db

    # User and Tweet are once again bound to the Postgres database.
    assert User._meta.database is postgres_db

 The :py:meth:`Model.bind` and :py:meth:`Model.bind_ctx` methods work the same for binding a given model class:

 .. code-block:: python
+   :emphasize-lines: 3, 9

    # Bind the user model to the sqlite db.
 By default, Peewee will also
    # bind any models that are related to User via foreign-key as well.
    User.bind(sqlite_db)

    assert User._meta.database is sqlite_db
    assert Tweet._meta.database is sqlite_db  # Related models bound too.

    # Here we will temporarily bind *just* the User model to the postgres db.
    with User.bind_ctx(postgres_db, bind_backrefs=False):
        assert User._meta.database is postgres_db
        assert Tweet._meta.database is sqlite_db  # Has not changed.

    # And now User is back to being bound to the sqlite_db.
    assert User._meta.database is sqlite_db

 The :ref:`testing` section of this document also contains some examples of using the ``bind()`` methods.